nyxordinal/plutus-be/README.md

 > Or you can add `--net="host"` in `docker run` command and then for DB_HOST you can use `"localhost"`.
 > If you use `--net="host"` in `docker run` command, `-p {host-port}:8001` must be removed from `docker run` command

+## Notes

+After doing your changes, you might want to run `tlint` command to run the linter

 ## Developer Team

 Developed with passion by [Nyxordinal](https://github.com/nyxordinal)